 Science Misinformation Symposium

-Over two days, this symposium will bring together key organisations from a range of sectors to work on practical solutions to the issue of science misinformation in Australia and to find new and novel ways of working together.
+Over two days, this symposium brought together key organisations from a range of sectors to work on practical solutions to the issue of science misinformation in Australia and to find new and novel ways of working together.

 Dates